securitytxt/security-txt/draft-foudil-securitytxt.md

 and {{!RFC3966}}.
 When the value of this field is an email address, it is RECOMMENDED that encryption be used (as per {{encryption}}).

 The precedence SHOULD be in listed order.
-The first field is the preferred method of contact.
-In the example below, the email address is the preferred method of contact.
+The first occurrence is the preferred method of contact.
+In the example below, the first email address ("security@example.com") is the preferred method of contact.

 ~~~~~~~~~~
 Contact: mailto:security@example.com